 Cloudy Days ≠ No Need To Wear SPF

 If it’s daytime — even if the sun ISN'T shining — UV rays are actively filtering through the clouds.
 According to the American Academy of Dermatologists (AAD), up to 80% of UV rays from the sun can penetrate the clouds and reach your skin.

 Cloudy days are especially risky if you’re at the beach, in the pool, or near the snow, as these are all surfaces where light can reflect and bounce onto your skin… meaning those sneaky rays are hitting your skin twice!
 In certain circumstances, sun rays can even reflect off the edges of clouds and intensify their light and causing additional skin damage.

 The great news is that you don’t have to slather on a thick drugstore sunscreen to protect your skin these days.
 There are moisturizers out there specifically made with SPF so that you can keep your skin hydrated and protected without feeling greasy on the daily.
 Our go-to?
 SLMD's Daily Moisturizer with SPF 15.
 It's broad-spectrum, so it protects from both UVA and UVB rays.
-A powdered sunscreen like UV Bounce is another form of broad-spectrum sun protection that can mattify your complexion and can easily be reapplied throughout the day, without messing up your makeup.
+A powdered sunscreen like UV Bounce is another form of broad-spectrum sun protection that will mattify your complexion and can easily be reapplied throughout the day, without messing up your makeup.

 SPF = Always

 So whether it’s a hazy day at the beach, you’re hitting the slopes this winter, or you’re simply running errands around town, it’s imperative that you apply a broad spectrum sunscreen (and reapply it throughout the day!) to protect you from UVA and UVB rays.